hassrm08/Ryan_Portfolio/README.md

 ![](images/Loan%20Default%20Profit%20Threshold.png)

-The figure above displays the graphical representation of the threshold selection process.
+The figure above displays the graphical representation of the threshold selection process used to select an optimal model based on business needs.
+In this case, this graph was used to visualize the difference in performance when the model was focused on either profitability or accuracy.

+This type of model would support actuarial work and be used to filter off unfavorable loan applicants.
+The business implications here include increased profits from choosing the best loan applicants and reduced loan defaults by not lending to risky applicants.

 # [Project 4: Music Genre Popularity](https://github.com/hassrm08/Genre_Twitter_Analysis)

-The final project for DS710 - Programming for Data Science included an open-ended analysis of Twitter data using the Twitter API.
+The final project for DS710 - Programming for Data Science included an open-ended analysis of unstructured Twitter data using the Twitter API.

 I chose to evaluate the popularity of musical genres based on their perceived popularity on Twitter.
 Popularity, in this case, is determined by two measures.
 First, by overall tweet count within a predetermined amount of time and then by the number of exclamation marks used within a fixed number of tweets.